-Effective filtration of fluids is vital to the longevity and performance of your Wagner.
-See the previous section on Preventive Maintenance for the scheduled intervals for filter element replacement where applicable.
+Effective fluids filtration is vital to the longevity and performance of your Wagner.
+See the previous section on preventive maintenance for the scheduled intervals for filter element replacement where applicable.

-Some filter elements (the Air Cleaner elements, for example) do not have an established service interval, but must be changed based on need.
+Some filter elements (the air cleaner elements, for example) do not have an established service interval, but must be changed based on need.
 Variations in environmental conditions result in different servicing requirements.

 See Figure 1 for the location of the filters on your machine.
+See Figure 5-5-12 for engine filter locations.
 Refer to the parts manual or suggested stocking guide (SSG) for your machine for part numbers of filter elements.
 You should always have a full set of replacement elements in stock for your machine.
 Contact your dealer for details.